aarv/coding-challenge-wholesaler-integration/README.md

 abstraction to `BaseDataProvider` and make this class abstract.
 - Adding a Logger would be in a real world application essential to retrace why and which records might be skipped.
 In this case the logger should be injected to the Service.
 - The validation of the source files is rudimentary.
-It would make sense to valid also the structure of the files (e.g. CSV: Amount of columns, JSON: Structure)
+It would make sense to validate also the structure of the files (e.g. CSV: Amount of columns, JSON: Structure)